Yankees promote Gittens, hope for jolt at first base

 New York entered Saturday night’s game against Boston with its first basemen hitting .174 with five homers.
 The group’s .531 OPS ranks 29th in the majors, ahead of only Cleveland.

 The 6-foot-4, 250-pound Gittens was set to bat sixth and make his major league debut against the Red Sox.
+He received a call from Yankees senior director of player development Kevin Reese late Friday night informing him of the promotion.

 Luke Voit led the majors as the Yankees’ first baseman in 2020 but has played in just 12 games this season.
 He had left knee surgery in March and missed the start of the season, and he’s currently back on the injured list with a right oblique strain.